 - Questioning throughout lessons is used to assess pupil’s level of understanding allowing time to recap and embed learning.

-- Formative assessment is evident in all lessons with AFL strategies; share WALT during active starter, tips given to achieve WALT, continual verbal feedback and evaluation of self and peers.
+- Formative assessment is evident in all lessons with AFL strategies; shared WALT during active starter, tips given to achieve WALT, continual verbal feedback and evaluation of self and peers.

 - Summative assessment takes the form of a simple RAG sheet to measure progress in 3 areas namely cardio vascular fitness, skill based linked to WALT and involvement in lessons.
 This can be filled out after the lesson and used to inform planning, support and challenge pupils and to pass onto next teacher.

-- We are soon to launch the daily Green Park Mile, to help meet the government target of all children being active for at least 60 minutes a day
+- Pupils complete the Green Park Mile every day, to help meet the government target of all children being active for at least 60 minutes a day.

 By following the planned PE curriculum lessons are high quality, progressive and consistent in approach, therefore developing physical literacy in KS1 and improving knowledge and sport specific skills in KS2.
-Units of work are often linked to our Cornerstones topics to make strong cross curricular links, making the PE learning fun, memorable with high levels of engagement in lessons.
-We measure the impact through the following methods : pupil discussions about their learning, video attainment, parental feedback, achievement in PE lessons through assessment for learning and school data.
+We measure the impact through the following methods: pupil discussions about their learning, video attainment, parental feedback, achievement in PE lessons through assessment for learning and school data.
 Assemblies provide opportunities to share good practice and attainment and also allow us to celebrate sporting success both in and out of school.
 Taking part in active days such as Sports Relief, Sports Days, athlete visits, festivals and competitions encourages parental involvement which has a positive impact on healthy lifestyles.

 © Green Park School 2019

 Green Park Drive, Newport Pagnell, Buckinghamshire, MK16 0NH